temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 //…
 ```

-To check whether your scrape endpoints are emitting metrics, run your code and go to [http://localhost:8077/metrics](http://localhost:8077/metrics) to verify that you see all the SDK metrics.
+To check whether your scrape endpoints are emitting metrics, run your code and go to [http://localhost:8077/metrics](http://localhost:8077/metrics) to verify that you see the SDK metrics.

 You can set up separate scrape endpoints in your Clients that you use to start your Workers and Workflow Executions.